5 Most Common Risks When Managing a Software Project and

 The Personnel risk could be equally affecting both parties.
-Proper planning of the human resources and interchangeability of key project figures is vital.
+Proper planning of the human resources and the interchangeability of key project figures is vital.
 Otherwise, one could be facing late delivery caused by HR problems in the development team or untimely response and lack of understanding from the customer’s side.

-A way to avoid personnel risk is sharing knowledge among all team members, involving them in the overall planning.
+A way to avoid personnel risk is sharing knowledge among all team members, and involving them in the overall planning.
 Never counting on only one person is another point that might be critical for the business.

 3/ Miscommunication risk